Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Methods

 \subsection{Scientific machine learning in the Julia ecosystem}

-The Julia ecosystem has a robust infrastructure for scientific machine learning \cite{rackauckas2021} that we use to build the PEM-UDE method described in this work.
-As setting up and training UDEs in Julia has been discussed in other publications (\cite{rackauckas2021, kim2021} are notable examples), we encourage interested readers to simply peruse the code to see the details of the implementation and content ourselves with a few brief technical notes here on details about the choices of solvers, network structure, fitting procedure, and symbolic regression.
+The Julia ecosystem has a solid infrastructure for scientific machine learning \cite{rackauckas2021} that we use to build the PEM-UDE method described here.
+Since setting up and training UDEs in Julia has been discussed elsewhere (Refs.~\cite{rackauckas2021, kim2021} are good examples), we refer interested readers to the accompanying code for implementation details and give only a few brief technical notes here on the choices of solvers, network structure, fitting procedure, and symbolic regression.

-In this work, we default to non-stiff solvers (typically Vern7), largely for speed considerations.
-As long as the UDE network is sufficiently large to allow for a decent approximation of the unknown dynamics and the system itself is not incredibly stiff, a non-stiff adaptive solver should provide sufficiently accurate fits to the dynamics.
-If the system is known or highly suspected to contain a great deal of stiffness, then switching to a stiff solver (e.g., FBDF) is recommended and is easy to do in the provided code, as the Julia ecosystem has a wide range of solvers available.
-This switch may become necessary either because chaotic systems are often stiff in areas, or even if the system itself is not stiff (as the neural systems discussed can be in the correct parameter space), the inclusion of a universal approximator will often lead to a stiff problem, at least until the initial parameter weights are adjusted to fit the problem.
-We recommend increasing the size of the universal approximator network before defaulting to a stiff solver, as this can significantly impact performance.
+In this work, we default to non-stiff solvers (typically Vern7), mostly for speed.
+As long as the UDE network is large enough to allow for a decent approximation of the unknown dynamics and the system itself is not very stiff, a non-stiff adaptive solver should give sufficiently accurate fits.
+If the system is known or strongly suspected to be stiff, then switching to a stiff solver (e.g., Rodas4) is recommended and is easy in the provided code, since the Julia ecosystem has a wide range of solvers available.
+This switch may become necessary either because chaotic systems are often stiff in certain regions, or because even when the system itself is not stiff (as the neural systems discussed here can be in the correct parameter space), the inclusion of a universal approximator will often lead to a stiff problem, at least until the initial parameter weights are adjusted.
+We recommend increasing the size of the universal approximator network before defaulting to a stiff solver, as this can have a large impact on performance.

-We choose the radial basis function (RBF; notation given in \cite{craddock1996}) as the activation function for these layers, given by
+We choose the radial basis function (RBF; notation given in Ref.~\cite{craddock1996}) as the activation function for the universal approximator network, given by